How to White Label a Website Project: <span>Step-by-Step</span>

 • Performance monitoring

-• Larger feature additions
+• Larger feature additions (as new scope)

 A monthly maintenance retainer (£500–£2,000) creates reliable recurring revenue while your white label partner handles the actual technical work.